jake-knerr/cogent/README.md

 The top-level component is the application component.

-#### An application is represented by an application state ("state") that can be thought to be represented by all the components that make up the application.
+#### An application has an application state ("state") that is represented by all the components that make up the application.

 In other words, the application state is the state of the application at any given time.
 It is the state of all the components that make up the application.

-#### A component is an object that wraps a single HTMLElement that is its view.
+#### A component is an object that wraps a single HTMLElement.
+The HTMLElement is the component's view.

 Think of HTML/CSS as the language to describe the view.

 #### A component's API is both the API exposed by the object wrapper and the wrapped HTMLElement (view).
-External code cannot use the view's API to read or mutate a component's child elements.
+External code cannot use the view's API to read or mutate a component's child elements or inner structure.

 HTML elements can only be altered by the component that owns them, which is the closest parent component.
-To change the internal structure, the component, not the view, must expose methods.
+To change the internal structure outside of the owning component, the owning component, not the view, must expose mutation methods.

 #### The first component to use a slice of state should be the component responsible for initializing and changing this slice of state.
+This component is the "owner" of the state and is tasked with managing the state.

 For state slices that are shared between multiple components, management of the state should be lifted up to the closest common ancestor of the components that need to share the state.